richhowley/Clue-BLE-Flutter/README.md

 # Clue BLE Flutter/Dart App

-This is a starter Flutter/Dart app to get an Adafruit Clue and a mobile device performing bidirectional communication via BLE.
+This is an Android Studio project for a starter Flutter/Dart app to get an Adafruit Clue and a mobile device performing bidirectional communication via BLE.

 It uses the [flutter_blue](https://pub.dev/packages/flutter_blue) plugin.
 I have an Android device so did not set up permissions for iOS, directions on how to do that are on the pub.dev page.